indrasugianto/PCApps-MSAccessAI/doc/IMPLEMENTATION.md

 - Frontend communicates directly with Supabase
 - Simplifies architecture
 - Leverages Supabase RLS for security
-- Can add API later if needed for business logic
+- Can add API later for business logic if needed

 ### 2. Service Role for Worker
 - Worker uses `service_role` key to bypass RLS
 - Allows direct insertion into all tables
-- Appropriate since worker is trusted server-side process
+- Appropriate for trusted server-side process

 ### 3. Denormalized Filenames
-- `access_filename` stored in `queries` and `vba_modules` tables
+- `access_filename` stored in queries and vba_modules tables
 - Enables fast filtering by file
-- Simplifies multi-file comparison queries
+- Simplifies multi-file comparison

 ### 4. Hash-based Deduplication
 - SHA256 hashes for SQL and VBA code